HDdev8/node-puppeteer/README.md

 # Node Puppeteer

-Web scraping and automating tasks with Node and Puppeteer
+Web scraping and task automation with Node and Puppeteer

 ## How It's Made